yazz/VisualJS/README.md

 ###  Does Visual Javascript work with VMWare PKS or other versions of Kubernetes?
-Visual Javascript has been tested with standard Kubernetes, Open Shift, and Docker.
-We will test with more versions, including Rancher as time goes by
+Visual Javascript has been tested with standard Kubernetes, OpenShift, and Docker.
+We will test with more versions, including Rancher as time goes by, but it should work fine with VMWare PKS

 ###  Who should use Visual Javascript today?
-Anyone who wants to build small web apps for internal use on their intranet
+Anyone who wants to build small web apps for internal intranet use